ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Experimental Evaluation

-We train our joint embedding model on 90\% (35,056 instances) of \textsc{NuminaMath-Lean-PF} and evaluate it on the remaining 3,895 instances.
-For subsequent steps, we treat the train split as a database $\mathcal{D}$ of FL theorem-proof pairs.
-The LLM is SFT-tuned for NL-to-FL translation using $\big(M_{\text{NL}},M_{\text{FL}}\big)$ from \textsc{NuminaMath-Lean-PF}, with the joint embedding model retrieving the top-5 relevant FL pairs from $\mathcal{D}$ for each input $M_{\text{NL}}$.
-The resulting LLM (\ourTool{}) is evaluated on \textsc{miniF2F-Test-PF} for proof auto-formalization, again using $\mathcal{D}$ for cross-modal retrieval.

 \textbf{Metrics for NL/FL Cross-Modal Retrieval.} We evaluate cross-modal alignment of our joint embedding model in two directions.
-NL $\to$ FL measures retrieval of FL theorem-proof pairs given an NL input, which is relevant for proof auto-formalization, while FL $\to$ NL assesses the reverse.
+NL $\to$ FL measures retrieval of FL theorem+proof pairs given an NL input, which is relevant for proof auto-formalization, while FL $\to$ NL assesses the reverse.
 For a test pair $\big(M_{\text{NL}}, M_{\text{FL}}\big)$, a retrieval in the NL $\to$ FL direction is deemed successful if the model retrieves the FL counterpart $M_{\text{FL}}$ given $M_{\text{NL}}$, and unsuccessful otherwise; the FL $\to$ NL direction is evaluated analogously.
-We assess retrieval performance using four metrics. \textbf{\textit{(i) Recall Rate @}} $\bm{K}$ measures the percentage of queries for which the query's cross-modal counterpart appears among the top-$K$ retrieved results.
+We assess retrieval performance using five metrics. \textbf{\textit{(i) Recall Rate @}} $\bm{K}$ measures the percentage of queries for which the query's cross-modal counterpart appears among the top-$K$ retrieved results.
 We report $K = 1, 5, 10, 20, 50$. \textbf{\textit{(ii) Mean Reciprocal Rank (MRR)}} is the average reciprocal rank of the retrieved cross-modal counterpart for each query, $\operatorname{MRR} = \frac{1}{N} \sum_{q=1}^{N} \frac{1}{\operatorname{rank}_q}$, indicating how highly it is ranked. \textbf{\textit{(iii) Cosine Similarity of Top-$\bm{K}$ Retrieved}} measures the cosine similarity between the query embedding and those of the top-$K$ retrieved instances.
-For each query, we sort these scores in ascending order and record three statistics: median ({ \texttt{\textbf{M}}}), $25^\text{th}$ percentile ({ \texttt{\textbf{Q1}}}), and $75^\text{th}$ percentile ({ \texttt{\textbf{Q3}}}), and report their average over the test set. \textbf{\textit{(iv) Cosine Similarity of Non-Retrieved}} applies the same procedure to all non-retrieved instances and reports the median ({ \texttt{\textbf{M}}}), $25^\text{th}$ percentile ({ \texttt{\textbf{Q1}}}), and $75^\text{th}$ percentile ({ \texttt{\textbf{Q3}}}) averaged over the test set.
+For each query, we sort these scores in ascending order and record three statistics: median ({ \texttt{\textbf{M}}}), $25^\text{th}$ percentile ({ \texttt{\textbf{Q1}}}), and $75^\text{th}$ percentile ({ \texttt{\textbf{Q3}}}), and report their average over the test set. \textbf{\textit{(iv) Cosine Similarity of Non-Retrieved}} applies the same procedure to all non-retrieved instances and reports the median ({ \texttt{\textbf{M}}}), $25^\text{th}$ percentile ({ \texttt{\textbf{Q1}}}), and $75^\text{th}$ percentile ({ \texttt{\textbf{Q3}}}) averaged over the test set. \textbf{\textit{(v) mean Median Gap (mMG)}} measures the difference between the median ({ \texttt{\textbf{M}}}) cosine similarity of top-$K$ retrieved and that of non-retrieved instances, averaged over $K = 1,5,10,20,50$.